 On average, visits from social media represent 6.92% (65.33% of which is driven by Facebook) of all traffic to nonprofit websites compared to 47.09% from organic search.

-Defining your marketing goals help to identify the primary strategies you need to accomplish your objectives.
+Defining your digital marketing goals help to identify the primary strategies you need to accomplish your objectives.